 Interface Name Displays the WAN port and LAN port.
 Current MAC Address Configure the MAC address of the WAN port or LAN port.
-MAC Clone Restore Factory MAC : Click this button to restore the MAC address to the factory default value.
+MAC Clone MAC Clone provides a shortcut to changing the MAC Address.
+Restore Factory MAC: Click this button to restore the MAC address to the factory default value.
+Clone Current PC's MAC: Click this button to clone the MAC address of the PC you are currently using to configure the router.
+It's only available for the WAN ports.